Privacy Policy

 We do not sell, rent, or trade your data to any third party.
 We do not share data with advertisers or data brokers.
 The following third-party services process data on our behalf:

-• Supabase — database hosting (contact form data, chat sessions, practice metrics, email captures)
+- Supabase — database hosting (contact form data, chat sessions, practice metrics, saved recordings, email captures)

-• Anthropic (Claude API) — AI chatbot responses and post-practice feedback generation
+- Anthropic (Claude API) — AI chatbot responses, post-practice feedback, conversational search answers, and worksheet configuration

 6. Third-Party Services